 - 🏞️ on vacation,

 - 🚟 commuting, or

 - 🤒 out sick.

-For anything else, you can create your own custom status that says exactly what you want your team to know.
-Maybe you want them to know that you’re on deadline and will be slow to 🐢respond to new messages.
-Or, that you stepped out for ☕️.
+For anything else, you can create your own custom status.
+Maybe you want to let your team know you’re on deadline and will be slow to respond to messages.
+Or, that you stepped out for a bit.
 Each status can be up to 100 characters long and feature an emoji of your choice.

 When you’ve got a busy day ahead, finding ways to put your tools to work on your behalf can save you time, hassle, and headaches.
 Pumble goes above and beyond to give you options that make your life easier.